-Dav Pilkey’s Dog Man series remains a crowd favorite with many kids.
+Dav Pilkey’s Dog Man book series are favorite chapter books for so many kids.
 Why?
-Because they’re weird, quirky, and hilarious adventures of a police heroic hound with comic-style illustrations.
+Because they’re the weird, quirky, and hilarious adventures of a part dog part man with comic-style illustrations.

 I know a boy who reads and rereads the Dog Man books over and over again.
 He loves this heroic police hound-man.

 Know any readers like that, too?

 Because Dog Man is awesome.
 (I mean, what’s not to love about a crime fighter with the head of a dog and the lower body of a policeman?)

 And if you don’t have all the books in the series, I highly recommend owning them for lots of rereading!